Cold War History School Trip to Berlin

 Students will generally be accommodated in multi-bedded rooms and staff in twins.
 All rooms are en-suite and have modern furnishings/ TV.

-Hostel facilities include a bar, games room and conference room.
+Hostel facilities include a roof-top bar, games room and conference rooms.

 Acama Hotel and Hostel Kreuzberg

 Students will be accommodated in multi-bedded rooms and staff in twins.
 The hostel offers a spacious lounge with games and Internet access and best of all, two rooms with widescreen TV and an extensive collection of DVDs!

 AO Hostel Mitte

 Students will usually be accommodated in 4-6 bedded rooms and staff in twins, all of which are en-suite and include a TV.
 There is also a 'Teachers Lounge', where you can enjoy a quiet moment - this room has a PC, printer, Internet access and telephone.

 Other amenities include a billiard table, video games, table football, Wii-Lounge with free game play, and a TV room.
 View on map